 Yes, tostadas made from corn tortillas are gluten-free.
 These in particular also do not contain any gluten in the meat, beans, or the garnishes.

 I hope you enjoy!
-If you give this recipe a try please leave me a comment with a star rating below.
-Also, follow me on Instagram, Facebook and Pinterest to stay in touch, and don’t forget to subscribe to my newsletter.
+If you try this recipe, please leave me a comment with a star rating below.
+Also, be sure to follow me on Instagram, Facebook or Pinterest to stay in touch, and don't forget to subscribe to my newsletter.

 Recipe